Skip to main content

 with:

-token: ${{ secrets.DEPLOY_TOKEN }} # PAT, not GITHUB_TOKEN
+token: ${{ secrets.DEPLOY_TOKEN }} # Must be a PAT

 Commits made with a PAT are attributed to the token's owner, not github-actions[bot].
 These commits trigger workflows normally.

-Conflict Detection
+Conflict detection

 What happens if two people edit the board simultaneously?